dkandalov/dkandalov.github.io/_posts/2023-12-26-tidy-kotlin.md

 )
 </kotlin>

-It might be tempting to group some of the related parameters and put them on one line.
-The problem with this layout is that it is more irregular than one parameter per line.
+Since some of the parameters are related, we might be tempted to group them.
 <kotlin>
 class FruitStoreInTheCloud(
     val uri: Uri,